MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-aug-2024.md

 - **Bootloader**.
 A race condition might stop a computer from starting.
 This occurs when you configure the bootloader to start many operating systems.

 - **Autopilot**.
-Using Autpilot to provision Surface Laptop SE devices fails.
+Using Autopilot to provision a Surface Laptop SE device fails.

 - **Windows Defender Application Control (WDAC)**.
 A memory leak occurs that might exhaust system memory as time goes by.
 This issue occurs when you provision a device.